 - Do not count your slip knot as a chain stitch.

-- Most crochet patterns will require you to count the number of chain stitches.
+- Most patterns will require you to count the number of chain stitches.
 When counting chain stitches, don't count the chain on the hook.
 You can see below where to start counting.

-Step 4 - How to Do Crochet Single Crochet (Sc)
+Step 5 - How to Do Crochet Single Crochet (Sc)

-How to Single Crochet the First Stitch & Row
+How to Crochet the First Stitch :

 - Chain your desired number of stitches and 1 extra for turning stitches.

 - Draw the loop through the work.
-You will now have two loops on your hook.
+(You will now have two loops on your hook.)

-- Then yarn over again and draw the hook through both loops at the same time.
-You will have one loop on the hook.
+- Draw the hook through both loops at the same time.
+(You will have one loop on the hook.)
 You have now created the first stitch of single crochet!
 Well done!

-How to Turn a Row
+Step 7 - How to Turn a Crochet Row

 When you have reached the end of your row of single crochet stitches, you should have one less single crochet stitch than you have chain stitches.
 This is because you started crocheting into the second chain from your hook.